videobuff/NextionDriver/README.md

 This program takes the commands, sent by MMDVMHost and translates, changes, adds or removes these commands.

-The program will have to read MMDVM.ini to know the Layout, so it can set the baudrate accordingly.
+The program will have to read /etc/mmdvmhost to know the Layout, so it can set the baudrate accordingly.

 The program can take some commandline parameters, but it also is